duhengforever/specification/specification-schema.md

    It will be use one of self-defining message types to encode the message body, and vendors are responsible for decode these bytes in a custom rules.

 ### 2.2 Message Format
-   In the OpenMessaging, a message consists of five parts: the version, the credential, the system header, the user header and the message body.
+   In the OpenMessaging, a message consists of 4 parts: the version, the credential, the system header, the user header and the message body.
 #### 2.2.1 version
    - Type: `String`
    - Description: The version of this message schema.
    - Constraints: REQUIRED

-#### 2.2.2 credential
+#### 2.2.2 headers
    - Type: `KeyValue`
-   - Description: A [credential](https://en.wikipedia.org/wiki/Credential) is an attestation of qualification, competence, or authority issued to an individual by a third party with a relevant or authority or assumed competence to do so.
-   In OpenMessaging, it's represented the authority to receive a message.
-   - Constraints: OPTIONAL

-#### 2.2.3 systemHeader
-   - Type: `KeyValue`
    - Description: All messages support the same set of header fields, and these header fields are used by system, which are usually used for such as identify and route messages.
     Specific fields can be found in the next [chapter](#2.3-message-system-header).
    - Constraints: REQUIRED

-#### 2.2.4 userHeader
+#### 2.2.3 properties
    - Type: `KeyValue`
-   - Description: In addition to the system header, OMS provides a built-in user header for adding optional header fields to a message, and these attributes are represented as key-value forms.
+   - Description: In addition to the system header, OpenMessaging provides a built-in user header for adding optional header fields to a message, and these attributes are represented as key-value forms.
    - Constraints: REQUIRED

-#### 2.2.5 body
+#### 2.2.4 payload
    - Type: `Binary`
    - Description: This field is the part of transmitted data that is the actual intended message contains application data.
    The message body is completely transparent to the server, the server cannot view or modify the message body.